* Brent tops $65 a barrel for the first time this year

 U.S. oil production is on the rise, while the seizure of Libya's main oilfield by Eastern armed forces this week could soon lead to its reopening.

-But U.S. sanctions on Venezuela and Iran have have helped to tighten global supply and security threats could threaten Nigerian production after general elections this weekend.
+But reduced exports from Venezuela and Iran have helped to tighten global supply and security threats could threaten Nigerian production after general elections this weekend.

 "Looking ahead, the prognosis for Venezuela and Iran remains skewed to the downside.
 As such, they should continue to act as important pillars of price support.
 The same, however, cant be said for Libya," said Stephen Brennock of oil broker PVM.